Back to All Events

 This program will showcase a selection of these avant-garde state supported films that reflect the radical values, perspectives and ideas that shaped the vision of Indian democracy.
 These films remind us of the complexity of early post-colonial Indian modernism as was illustrated in scientist Homi Bhabha’s legendary statement, “It is true that India neither produced the motorcar, the refrigerator, the airplane.
 Nor did it manufacture these in the overwhelming quantities of other industrialized countries.
 But for hundreds of years when the Indian peasant did not have to work, he sat in the shade of a tree and thought.
 He thought the philosophy of truth in life, and he thought as an artist in action. – Shai Heredia

-Curated by Shai Heredia
+Curated by Shai Heredia.

 SCREENING